States We Lend In

 Your down payment will be required when you first take out your mortgage, so you’ll need to make sure that you’ve saved enough before you start your search for a home in Washington State.

-The question is, what is the average down payment for a home purchase in Washington State?
+The question is, how much down payment might you need for a home purchase in Washington State?

-Borrowers using the VA mortgage program put even less money down, on average.
-In fact, many military members applying for a VA loan may be able to avoid having to make a down payment at all thanks to the zero down payment needed option for active duty service members, military veterans and surviving spouses
+Borrowers using the VA mortgage program may be able to avoid having to make a down payment at all thanks to the zero down payment option for eligible active duty service members, military veterans, and surviving spouses.

 You may also be able to qualify for a down payment assistance program in your state or city.
 Consult with your mortgage lender to see if any of these are an option.
 Alternatively, you may be able to get down payment assistance in the form of a cash gift from a family member.